Brood VI will next emerge in 2034.

 The cicada species that will emerge are Magicicada septendecim1, Magicicada septendecula1, and possibly Magicicada cassini2.
 These periodical cicadas have a 17-year life cycle.
 The last time they emerged was 2000.

-When: Generally speaking, these cicadas will begin to emerge when the soil 8″ beneath the ground reaches 64 degrees Fahrenheit 3.
-A nice, warm rain will often trigger a emergence.
+When: Generally speaking, these cicadas will begin to emerge when the soil 8" beneath the ground reaches 64 degrees Fahrenheit 3.
+A nice, warm rain will often trigger an emergence.
 So, definitely May, but something might happen in April if we have a particularly hot spring.

-Report a sighting: If you see or heard cicadas, please report them to Magicicada.org.
+Report a sighting: If you see or heard cicadas, please report them to Cicadas @ UCONN (formerly Magicicada.org).
 This helps researchers map the location of the cicadas.

 Locations where they are likely to emerge: